-Question: What is cross-validation, and how do you use this when analyzing a data set?
+Question: What is cross-validation, and how do you use it when analyzing a data set?

 Example: “Cross-validation is used to assess how well a model performs on a new and independent dataset.
-A common use of cross-validation is splitting the data into two sets, one of which is used to build the model in the second of which is used to test it.”
+A common use of cross-validation is splitting the data into two sets - one to build the model and one to test it.”

 While compiling a report for user content uploads, you notice a spike in September.
 What do you think may have caused this?

 Can you explain what data leakage is as it pertains to machine learning?

 How can you test that a feedback survey was filled out randomly or truthfully by customers?